-The new alliance of Severo Ochoa centres and María de Maeztu units (SOMMa) was officially launched in October 2017.
-SOMMa brings together 25 centres and 16 units accredited through these excellence awards and aims to raise the national and international profile of science in Spain, promote the exchange of knowledge, technology and best practices among its members, the international scientific community and main stakeholders, cooperate with other research centres in Spain to strengthen the R&D+i system and have a voice in Spanish and European science policy.
-This initiative was led by the CRG’s Director, who became the first SOMMa Chair, and was implemented by the ISA team.
-The alliance’s starting activities comprised the establishment of its own governance, the launching of the website and the organisation of task forces to address the different objectives.
+The new alliance of Severo Ochoa centres and María de Maeztu units (SOMMa) was officially launched in October 2017 and consolidated in the course of 2018.
+SOMMa brings together 25 centres and 23 units accredited through these excellence awards.
+The alliance aims to: 1) raise the national and international profile of science in Spain; 2) promote the exchange of knowledge, technology and best practices among its members, the international scientific community and main stakeholders; 3) cooperate with other research centres in Spain to strengthen the R&D+i system and 4) have a voice in Spanish and European science policy.
+The CRG’s Director spearheaded this initiative and became the first SOMMa Chair with the support of the International and Scientific Affairs team.
+In 2018, the alliance’s activities focused on influencing Spanish science policy to safeguard the competitiveness of Spanish science, promoting the visibility of centres and units of excellence and reaching out to society through the organisation of the third edition of the 100xCiencia conference (Madrid, 15th November).

 Leading collaborative research and training networks

-The CRG is leading several collaborative research and training networks funded by the European Commission Framework Programmes thanks to its excellent research effort and the dedicated support of its International and Scientific Affairs team.
-This ongoing leadership results in high visibility, a strong reputation and a relevant scientific and innovative output.
+The CRG is leading several collaborative research and training networks funded by the European Commission Framework Programmes thanks to its excellent research effort and the dedicated expertise of its International and Scientific Affairs team.
+This ongoing leadership results in high visibility, a strong reputation and a relevant and innovative scientific output.

 - MycoSynVac: Coordinated by Luis Serrano.

 - OPATHY: Coordinated by Toni Gabaldón.
 This is a training network involving 13 Early-Stage Researchers to be hosted at 11 institutions in 7 European countries.

 - LIBRA: Coordinated by Isabelle Vernos.
 This is the milestone project to implement gender-equality actions in EU-LIFE research institutes.